Proof-of-Concept Data for CERC-002 in ARDS in 4Q20

 A systematic review identified twenty studies that included 71 patients with vascular malformations (45 patients with LM) treated with sirolimus (Wiegand et al., 2018).
 Despite dosing and duration of treatment differences, 60 patients experienced a partial remission of disease.
 Thus, we believe these data provide compelling justification for testing an mTORC1/2 inhibitor for the treatment of LM.

 Cerecor has completed a pre-IND meeting with the FDA that included concurrence on inclusion criteria and the outline for a proof-of-concept trial.
-We anticipate the study initiating in the first quarter of 2021.
+We anticipate initial data from the proof-of-concept trial in the first half of 2021.

 CERC-800 Series Update

 Cerecor is developing CERC-801 (D-galactose), CERC-802 (D-mannose), and CERC-803 (L-fucose) for the treatment of the congenital disorder of glycosylation (CDG) diseases phosphoglucomutase 1 (PGM1) deficiency, mannose-phosphate isomerase (MPI) deficiency, and leukocyte adhesion deficiency type II (LADII) or SLC35C1-CDG, respectively.